-- F. Each person or group campaigning in favor of or against an issue will be required to comply with all regulations and deadlines pertinent to campaigning as specified in this Elections Handbook. - G. All digital posters, flyers-campaign materials, and all other verbal or written campaigning actions covered in the ASI Election Handbook and Bylaws, shall be utilized exclusively by the candidate and/or their campaign workers. - H. Any candidate or their campaign workers who are found to have disturbed, or defaced or removed, any campaign material of any other candidate and/or posted online material negative in nature about another candidate(s) will be regarded as having committed a campaign violation against that candidate(s). - Each applicant must submit a \$50.00 deposit, which will be completely refunded if the candidate removes all of their campaign materials as stipulated in this Handbook, and hands in all necessary paperwork.
+- E. No campaigning, whether specific or implied, may occur within a radius of fifty feet (50) of any voter information table, campus computer lab, candidates' campaign table or any person actively engaged in voting. - F. Each person or group campaigning in favor of or against an issue will be required to comply with all regulations and deadlines pertinent to campaigning as specified in this Elections Handbook. - G. All -campaign materials, and all other verbal or written campaigning actions covered in the ASI Election Handbook and Bylaws, shall be utilized exclusively by the candidate and/or their campaign workers. - H. Any candidate or their campaign workers who are found to have disturbed, defaced or removed, any campaign material of any other candidate and/or posted online material negative in nature about another candidate(s) will be regarded as having committed a campaign violation against that candidate(s). - I. Each applicant must submit a \$50.00 deposit, which will be completely refunded if the candidate removes all of their campaign materials as stipulated in this Handbook, and hands in all necessary paperwork.
 Candidates must claim their reimbursement within two weeks from the election results announcement, otherwise it will be forfeited.
 This fee will not be considered part of campaign expenses.